Dionysus, called Narcissus: Cultural diffusion

+Copy from the Sommer foundry after the mold by Gemito, in a home in Berkeley, California.
+Photo by Steven Saylor.

 The Dionysus was the last ancient statue discovered in Italy to enjoy great fame and also to become extensively copied.
 At the end of the 19th and beginning of the 20th centuries, copies in bronze became a standard product for the Neapolitan foundries that specialized in so-called Grand Tour reproductions from Pompei and Herculaneum, including De Angelis, the Fonderie Artistiche Riunite, the Chiurazzi foundry, and the foundry of Giorgio Sommer, who extensively photographed the original and used a mold created by Neapolitan sculptor Vincenzo Gemito in 1885.
 "Gemito spent longer making his copy of the Narcissus than he would generally do on his own original works: the sensitive artist fell in love with the sculpture’s composed and elegant purity...When placed beside the original, this wonderful copy could deceive even the greatest experts.")

-Copies of the statuette were collected by notable members of the homosexual subculture, including Pyotr Ilyich Tchaikovsky and his brother Modest, whose copy can be seen at the Tchaikovsky State House-Museum; Oscar Wilde, who displayed a bronze copy on the mantelpiece at 34 Tite Street in Chelsea); Wilhelm von Gloeden, whose copy—sometimes with a broken art—can be seen in a number of his photographs of male nudes; and Eduard von Mayer and Elisar von Kupffer, who each in 1930 sat for a photograph at Sanctuarium Artis Elisarion with a copy of the Dionysus in the background.
+Copies of the statuette were collected by notable members of the homosexual subculture, including Pyotr Ilyich Tchaikovsky and his brother Modest, whose copy can be seen at the Tchaikovsky State House-Museum; Oscar Wilde, who displayed a bronze copy on the mantelpiece at 34 Tite Street in Chelsea); Wilhelm von Gloeden, whose copy—sometimes with a broken arm—can be seen in a number of his photographs of male nudes; and Eduard von Mayer and Elisar von Kupffer, who each in 1930 sat for a photograph at Sanctuarium Artis Elisarion with a copy of the Dionysus in the background.

 Since at least 1882, a copy of the Dionysus on a pedestal has been the focal point of the vestibule of Leighton House, the historic home and studio of the painter and aesthete Frederic, Lord Leighton in Holland Park, London.

 The Dionysus inspired works of ekphrasis by both the Russian poet Vyacheslav Ivanov (1904) and the American playwright Tennessee Williams (1948).
 Williams' poem was later set to music by Paul Bowles.